cnyvfang/PyFADE/README.md

   publisher={IEEE}
 }
 ```
-If you think our porting has helped you, we also hope that you will pay attention to and cite our work.
+If you find our port useful, we would appreciate it if you consider citing our work.
 ```bash
 @article{fang2024real,
   title={Real-world image dehazing with coherence-based pseudo labeling and cooperative unfolding network},